gartung/larexamples/larexamples/AnalysisExample/ADDITIONAL_NOTES.md

     memory management, and the new extensions to C++.

 12. "Gosh, AnalysisExample_module.cc is so loooooong!
-It's got many layers of nest loops.
+It's got many layers of nested loops.
 Couldn't you have prepared something shorter?"

     Perhaps.
 But every analysis program or script I've seen has